sunset1995/DirectVoxGO/README.md

 ### Update
 - 2021.11.23: Support CO3D dataset.
 - 2021.11.23: Initial release.
 Issue page is disabled for now.
+Feel free to contact `chengsun@gapp.nthu.edu.tw` if you have any questions.

 ### Installation
 ```